CAP FAQ - Frequently Asked Questions

 1. How do I adopt an animal from CAP?

-You can adopt an animal from our shelter or one of our PetsMart locations.
-Before visiting the shelter, you can check out some of the the dogs, puppies, cats, kittens, rabbits, and other animals available for adoption on our website.
+You can adopt an animal from our shelter.
+Before visiting the shelter, you can check out some of the dogs, puppies, cats, kittens, rabbits, and other animals available for adoption on our website.
 Please note that not all of the animals in the shelter appear in the site's adoption listings.

 2. Are there any adoption fees for adopting an animal from CAP?